jbarroso/clean-code/README.md

 FUNCTIONS SHOULD DO ONE THING.
 THEY SHOULD DO IT WELL.
 THEY SHOULD DO IT ONLY
 ```

 A function do one thing though it contains calls to other functions.
-But those functions should be always one level bellow to the stated name of the funcion.
+But those functions should be always one level below to the stated name of the function.

 We create functions to decompose a larger concept (the name of the function) into a set of steps at the next level of abstraction.